Skip to content

 How to use the SSH key generator

-- Pick a key type — Ed25519 is the modern default; RSA 4096 is for older systems that need it.
+1. Pick a key type — Ed25519 is the modern default; ECDSA and RSA are there for systems that still require them.
 Add a comment (usually your email) to label the key.

 Why generate keys locally